tribhuwanphulera/csv-xlsx-master-merger-ai/README.md

 ## ❓ FAQ

 ### ✅ What GPT model is used?
-- Defaults to GPT-4, but you can switch to GPT-3.5 in the config.
+- GPT-4 by default, but GPT-3.5 can be selected in `config.json`.

 ### ✅ Can it handle thousands of files?
-- Yes!
-It processes large datasets efficiently.
+- Absolutely!
+The app batches and processes large datasets efficiently.

 ### ✅ What formats are supported?
 - CSV, XLSX, XLSM.